 - What jobs can you do with an Occupational Therapy degree?

 Occupational Therapy is the support given to people with mental or physical disabilities.
 Occupational therapists create individual treatment programmes to help patients better navigate everyday life.

 Patients include those who've lost some independence due to disability, ageing, illness, trauma or a variety of long-term health conditions.
 Occupational therapists improve patients’ lives by helping them learn new ways to do things and changing their environments to make tasks easier.

 Degrees typically lead to professional accreditation and the ability to work as an occupational therapist.
 During a degree course, you can expect to develop a range of skills, including:

 - Use of special equipment, such as wheelchairs and hoists

 - Physical strength when moving and lifting equipment, patients or clients

 - Development and management of therapeutic groups

 - Communication and other interpersonal skills

-If you take a look at the Occupational Therapy subject table, you'll see that most universities have outstanding Graduate Prospects.
-The vast majority of institutions seem to have at least 80% of their graduates entering employment within six months of leaving.
+Take a look at the Occupational Therapy subject table and you'll see that most universities have outstanding Graduate Prospects.
+The vast majority of institutions have at least 80% of their students entering employment within six months of graduating.